bobbydevarapu/SimplifAI/README.md

 ## Overview

-Cloud Vault allows authenticated users to upload PDFs into S3, processes them in the background (text extraction, chunking, embeddings), stores metadata and vectors, and enables an AI chat interface (RAG).
+SimplifAI allows authenticated users to upload PDFs into S3, processes them in the background (text extraction, chunking, embeddings), stores metadata and vectors, and enables an AI chat interface (RAG).
 The upload flow uses presigned S3 URLs so the file is uploaded directly from the browser.

 This README focuses on the complete upload flow and how the frontend and backend integrate.